 There could be an option to challenge the refusal by way of Judicial Review in the Upper Tribunal if the applicant has not been granted the right of appeal against the refusal of his or her application.
 Although a different alternative would be the submission of a fresh application to the Home Office.

-There are some in country cases that attract an automatic statutory right of appeal if you have submitted your application prior to the expiration of leave, switching from a qualifying immigration category.
-For example Spouse visa, Unmarried Partner Visa, Same Sex Partner visas are able to appeal against a decision from inside the UK if they had leave that had been valid for at least 6 months and does not prohibit them from switching to the visa applied for.
+There are some in-country cases that attract an automatic statutory right of appeal if you have submitted your application prior to the expiration of the leave, switching from a qualifying immigration category.
+For an example of British visa, Spouse visa, Unmarried Partner Visa, Same-Sex Partner visas are able to appeal against a decision from inside the UK if they had left that had been valid for at least 6 months and does not prohibit them from switching to the visa applied for.
 There are other visa categories that attract a right of appeal.
 If you are unsure if your case attracts a right to appeal, you should contact our offices for a free assessment.

 Unless the Secretary of State for the Home Office verifies the asylum and Human Rights claim as manifestly unfounded, there is a statutory right of appeal to the First-tier Tribunal, which is, the Immigration and Asylum Chamber against the refusal of asylum and human rights claim as an asylum seeker from the Home Office.
 By way of Judicial Review in High Court, the decision of the Home Office can be challenged if the claim for asylum or human rights is verified as manifestly unfounded and the right of appeal is not given by the Home Office.